elephaint/pgbm/examples/README.md

 # Examples #

 This folder contains examples of PGBM.
-Our examples are aimed to illustrate the following:
+The examples illustrate the following:
 * Examples 1-3: How to train PGBM: on CPU, GPU and multi-GPU.
 * Example 4: How to train PGBM using a validation loop.
 * Examples 5-6: How PGBM compares to other methods such as NGBoost and LightGBM.